Technical breakdown

 - Side-by-side CPU-reference vs GPU comparison with automatic divergence localization — exactly which cells disagree, and by how much.

-- Live parity verdicts on every inspected bake: cell-level deltas plus a pass/fail certification, so regressions surface immediately.
+- Live verdicts on an inspected bake: cell-level deltas plus a pass/fail certification, so regressions surface immediately.
+The deltas are cell coverage; cross-implementation parity is the separate two-module check.

 - Resolution sweeps catch divergence that only appears at finer voxel grids; symmetry preflight shows canonical vs symmetry-equivalent cells before a bake commits.